Canadian Pacific Holiday Train to make two stops Dec. 2

 - St. Louis Church, 13207 Highway G, beginning at 6 p.m.

-The party will feature music by Racine Unified choirs and appearances by Racine County Fair little queens, Santa Claus and his Christmas elf, and Bernie Brewer and the Milwaukee Brewers Famous Racing Sausages.
+The party will feature music by Racine Unified choirs and appearances by Racine County Fair Little Queen and King and Little Miss Wisconsin, snow princesses, Santa Claus and his Christmas elf, and Bernie Brewer and the Milwaukee Brewers Famous Racing Sausages.
 Food and beverage tickets will be sold (cash only).

-There are actually two holiday trains, one that traverses Canada, while the other starts in Canada before rolling through the Midwest.
-They are approximately 1,000 feet long with more than a dozen brightly lit rail cars.
-The train is now in its 21st year of traversing the continent, collecting donations for local food banks along the way.

 At both Racine County stops, a trio of Canadian artists will perform: singer-songwriter Meghan Patrick, rhythm and blues performer Tanika Charles, and country singer Kelly Prescott.
 There will also be a ceremony celebrating the holidays and donations to the Racine County Food Bank will be accepted.